Email Security Gaps That Enable File-Based Exploits

 Email attacks frequently exploit trust relationships to bypass technical controls:

-Domain Spoofing and Impersonation: Despite DMARC implementation growing, only 34% of Fortune 500 companies have enforced DMARC policies that reject suspicious emails, according to Valimail.
+Domain Spoofing and Impersonation: Despite DMARC implementation growing, many major companies lack enforced DMARC policies that reject suspicious emails.
 This allows attackers to impersonate trusted domains, increasing the likelihood that recipients will open malicious attachments.

 Legitimate Services Abuse: Attackers increasingly host malicious files on trusted cloud services like OneDrive, Google Drive, or Dropbox.
 Since many organizations explicitly allow these services, malicious download links often bypass URL filtering.
-Barracuda Networks found that 49% of successful phishing campaigns used legitimate cloud services to host malicious content.
+Many successful phishing campaigns use legitimate cloud services to host malicious content.

 Partner and Supply Chain Compromise: When attackers compromise a trusted partner’s email account, malicious files sent from these legitimate accounts often bypass security controls designed to filter unknown senders.
-The 2023 Cisco Cybersecurity Report found that 42% of successful email-based attacks originated from compromised partner accounts.
+A significant portion of successful email-based attacks originate from compromised partner accounts.

 The Human Element